Lapita culture: Burial customs

 In 2003, at the Teouma archeological excavation site on Efate Island in Vanuatu, a large cemetery was discovered, including 25 graves containing burial jars and a total of 36 human skeletons.
 All the skeletons were headless: At some point after the bodies had originally been buried, the skulls had been removed and replaced with rings made from cone shells, and the heads had been reburied.
 One grave contained the skeleton of an elderly man with three skulls sitting on his chest.
-Another grave contained a burial jar with four birds looking into the jar.
+Another grave contained a burial jar depicting four birds looking into the jar.
 Carbon dating of the shells placed this cemetery as having been in use around 1000 BCE.

+In 2002, a complete human skeleton was discovered on Moturiki in Fiji.
+The Mana skeleton, as it was later named, was of a Lapita woman that lived in the year 800 BCE or earlier.
+She was buried more than 1.5 metres below the ground surface and she was covered by undisturbed layers of sand and silt sediment in which Lapita pottery was found.
+A large shell had been placed beneath her neck and another one between her knees, with more smaller shells also present inside the grave.

 Settlements

 Lapita culture villages on islands in the area of Remote Oceania tended not to be located inland, but instead on the beach, or on small offshore islets.
 These locations may have been chosen because inland areas – for example in New Guinea – were already settled by other peoples.
-Or they may have been chosen in order to avoid areas inhabited by mosquitoes carrying malaria microbes, against which Lapita people likely had no immune defence.
+Or they may have been chosen in order to avoid areas inhabited by mosquitoes carrying malaria, against which Lapita people likely had no immune defense.
 Some of their houses were built on stilts over large lagoons.
 In New Britain, however, there were inland settlements; they were located near obsidian sources.
 And on the islands at the eastern end of the archipelago, all settlements were located inland rather than on the beaches – sometimes fairly far inland.